farazdadgostari/Language-and-Network-Modeling-for-Legal-Corpora/README.md

 Change this as necessary for your own database, or form the corpus from a directory of files or a list of strings using the various helper functions in corpus.py.

+### corpus_f.py
+This code includes functions and classes for tokenizing texts, constructing a dictionary, and computing a document-term matrix suitable for input to a topic modeller such as LDA.

+### topic_f.py
+This code computes similarity with a Latent Dirichlet Allocation (LDA) topic model, which determines the distribution of TOPICS (collections of terms from the dictionary) in each document.